AB-infosec/Projects/OITM/OITM23.md

-6673526b57635079736a4f537843537a
+6673526b57635[redacted]
 ```

-Out of curiosity I pasted the string into CyberChef which translated it to fsRkWcPysjOSxCSz from hex.
+Out of curiosity I pasted the string into CyberChef which translated it to fsRkWcP[redacted] from hex.

 Following this train of thought I looked for communication from the malicious remote IP.
 the /store_date URI was quite telling, especially knowing my next ask which was to find out what passwords were found and extracted.